Washington, DC Mortgage and Refinance Rates

 First-time homebuyer programs in Washington, D.C.

-In Washington, D.C., qualifying homebuyers may have access to a variety of programs to help them through the buying process.
+In Washington, D.C., qualifying homebuyers have access to a variety of assistance programs, including:

 Employer-Assisted Housing Program (EAHP)

-Designed to help with the down payment and closing costs on their first single-family home, the Employer-Assisted Housing Program offers eligible District government employees a deferred zero-percent interest loan and a matching funds grant.
-For this program, “first-time homebuyer” means that the individual has had no ownership in a principal residence within the District in the previous three years.
+District government employees looking to buy their first home could qualify for the Employer-Assisted Housing Program, a deferred, zero-percent interest loan and matching funds grant.
+For this program, “first-time homebuyer” means that the individual hasn’t owned a primary residence in the area for the past three years.